rajashashankmuppirala/reactive-web-services/README.md

   *  The gateway will be responsible for fetching and relaying the access token to the services
   *  For subsequent requests, gateway would also get the updated access token via the refresh token

+*** Please refer to test-data.md for all endpoints.

 ## Components covered as part of this POC: